dmonakh/Wordpress-Tekton-atK8s-inAzure/README.md

 - [Tekton](https://tekton.dev/): A Kubernetes-native open-source framework for creating continuous integration and delivery (CI/CD) systems.
 - [Kubernetes](https://kubernetes.io/): An open-source container orchestration platform for automating the deployment, scaling, and management of containerized applications.
-- [Google Cloud Platform (Azure)](https://cloud.google.com/): A suite of cloud computing services provided by Google, including compute, storage, networking, and more.
+- [Microsoft Azure](https://azure.microsoft.com/): A suite of cloud computing services provided by Google, including compute, storage, networking, and more.
 - [WordPress](https://wordpress.org/): A popular open-source content management system (CMS) for creating websites and blogs.
 - [Terraform](https://www.terraform.io/): An open-source infrastructure as code software tool that enables you to define and provision infrastructure resources using declarative configuration files.
 - [Docker](https://www.docker.com/): An open-source platform that allows you to automate the deployment, scaling, and management of applications using containerization.